Marketing Reporting: The KPIs, Reports, & Dashboard Templates You Need to Get Started

 5. Email Domain

 Since you are the one delivering the report to your clients, in most cases, this is done via email.
-It is important for better branding of your business that you send the report from an agency-branded account and not a solution-branded account.
+It is important for better branding of your business that you send the report from an agency-branded account with a professional domain email and not a solution-branded account.
 There is no need for your clients to know which Marketing Reporting tool you are using.

 Stay on Top of Your Marketing Reporting Game